-The anatomy of a deck includes components from both the substructure (framing under the deck) and the deck surface.
-Each part plays a vital role in the structural integrity of your deck as well as the aesthetics.
-Understanding what the different parts of a deck are and why they matter to the overall structure of the deck can help you in several situations, including:
+Deck anatomy includes both the substructure (framing under the deck) and the deck surface, and each component plays a vital role in the structural integrity and aesthetics of your deck.
+Get to know the various parts of a deck and their characteristics below to learn more about your structure and how to care for it.

 2. Support posts

 The substructure is the framework underneath your deck boards that provides the structural support your deck needs to be safe and secure.
 Your substructure construction and joist spacing will depend on your deck layout and building materials.

 Substructure deck components are usually constructed of traditional wood, which is vulnerable to moisture damage and weathering.
 Because of this, you should perform annual inspections of your substructure and all of its components.

 Footings provide a solid foundation to help spread the load of your deck over a greater surface area.
 Typically, the best type of footing is a concrete pillar that is poured into a hole you dig in the ground.
 In cold climates, the bottom of your footings will need to extend below the frost line, which varies geographically, to prevent the concrete from shifting as the ground freezes and thaws.

 Support posts hold up the frame of a deck and typically attach to the tops of footings with metal brackets.
 The bottom of the support post sits above grade (ground level) and connects to the deck joists as part of the substructure.

 Taller decks (taller than 8′) or those built over a slope may require bracing to keep the support posts from buckling under the load.
 Always check with your local building code department to ensure you’re adhering to your local code requirements.

 Beams, also called girders, are deck components that support the frame of the deck.
 Beams are installed alongside the rim joists (joists at the perimeter) or below the joists.
 For larger decks, more beams may be installed intermittently for extra support.